Sometimes the most simple of techniques can be the most effective.

 Dry brushing is known to cure a myriad of skin complaints.
-With it’s ability to transform dull, dehydrated skin and significantly reduce the appearance of cellulite, dry brushing is making a comeback in 2018.
-It’s time to dig out your body brush and transform your winter skin.
+With it's ability to transform dull, dehydrated skin and significantly reduce the appearance of cellulite, dry brushing is making a comeback.
+It's time to dig out your body brush and transform your skin.

 What is dry body brushing?